 SODIUM: People who are on severely restricted sodium diets should not drink water containing more than 20 mg/l of sodium.
-Since the 2023 level of sodium in Cornell water was 30 mg/l, customers on severely restricted sodium diets might wish to consult their health care providers.
+Since the 2024 level of sodium in Cornell water was 25.6 mg/l, customers on severely restricted sodium diets might wish to consult their health care providers.
 People who are on moderately restricted sodium diets should not drink water containing more than 270 mg/l of sodium.
-The sodium levels of the water from all three local public water systems are well below this level.